Stock Market Holidays in 2025: NYSE, NASDAQ and Wall Street Holidays

 What are the stock and bond market trading hours?

 For those wanting answers to other questions, like what time does the market open, regular stock market trading hours for the New York Stock Exchange (NYSE) and Nasdaq Stock Market are 9:30 am to 4 pm on weekdays.
-Bond markets usually trade between 8 am and 5 pm.

-The stock markets close at 1 pm. on early closure days.
+The stock markets close at 1 pm on early closure days.
 Bond markets close early at 2 pm.
 (All times are in Eastern unless otherwise indicated.)

 Many folks might wonder why the stock market offers such limited hours when there are certainly people who want to buy and sell at all times of the day.
-One of the main reasons for this is "liquidity," which is how much buying and selling is going on at a given time.

-The more liquidity in a particular security, the likelier you are to get a fair price on it; the less liquidity, the more likely you might have to settle for a less-than-ideal price to finish off a transaction.
+The more liquidity in a particular security, the likelier you are to get a fair price on it; the less liquidity, the more likely you might have to settle for a less-than-ideal price to finish a transaction.

-"For the market to function effectively, you need buyers and sellers," says Charles Sizemore, principal of Sizemore Capital Management.
 "This is why the stock market has set hours that happen to correspond to the East Coast workday.
-You want the maximum number of traders buying and selling at the same time.
+You want the maximum number of traders buying and selling at the same time," Sizemore adds.

 If you were at an estate auction selling your grandmother's antiques, you'd want a lot of bidders there.
-It's the same rationale in the stock market."
+It's the same rationale in the stock market.

 And there is trading that is done outside of these regular hours.
 On days with a regular session, for instance, there is "pre-market" trading.
 This occurs before the market, and while hours vary, they can extend as early as 4 am and run until the opening bell rings at 9:30 am.
-There is also "after-hours" trading, which happens after the market closes and typically runs from 4 pm to 8 pm.
-And some online platforms are now offering "overnight trading," which gives investors the ability to trade 24 hours a day.

 But just because you can trade outside of regular stock market trading hours doesn't necessarily mean you should.
-Investors should be aware that volume and liquidity tend to be lower in pre-market, after-hours and overnight trading.

 Temporary market stoppages